onap/integration/docs/docs_vfw_edgex_k8s.rst

   ]
   }

-**Step 3 - Trigger the Multicloud plugin registration process**
+**Step 3:** Trigger the Multicloud plugin registration process

 ::

   POST http://{{MSB_IP}}:{{MSB_PORT}}/api/multicloud-titaniumcloud/v1/k8scloudowner4/k8sregionfour/registry

-This registers the K8S cloud with Multicloud  it also reaches out and adds tenant information to the cloud (see example below  you'll see all kinds of flavor, image information that is associated with the OOF tenant).
+This step allws the registration of the K8S cloud with Multicloud.
+It also reaches out and adds tenant information to the cloud (see example below, you will see all kinds of flavor, image information that are associated with the OOF tenant).

-If we had not done it this way, then wed have to go in to AAI at this point and manually add a tenant to the cloud region.
-The first time I tried this (k8s region one), I just made up some random tenant id and put it in.)
+If you did not follow the procedure described above then you will have to connect on AAI point and manually add a tenant to the cloud region.

-The tenant is there so you can add the service-subscription to it:
+Once the tenant declared, you can add the service-subscription to it:

-**Making a Service Type:**
+**Step 4:** Create a Service Type

 ::